When I told my friends that I wanted to plan a trip to Colombia, they asked me ” But, why Colombia?”

 31. Drink a cold Aguila

 Aguila is like Reggaeton.
 First, you’re not a fan, then you don’t care and at the end you like it.
-During your trip to Colombia, when the weather is humid and warm – so every day on the Caribbean Coast – you will be happy to get a cold beer in your hands.
+If you plan a trip to Colombia, you will quickly notice the weather is humid and warm.
+You will be happy to get a cold beer in your hands.